metabolismregulation/metabolismregulation.github.io/pages/about.md

 # Availability

-The Metabolism Regulation maps are available as an open source and open access resource under the terms of the [Creative Commons Public Domain (CC0) License](https://creativecommons.org/publicdomain/zero/1.0/).
+The Metabolism Regulation maps are available as an open access resource under the terms of the [Creative Commons Public Domain (CC0) License](https://creativecommons.org/publicdomain/zero/1.0/).
 This applies to map images, downloadable map files and annotation data from maps.

 # Project team